Optimizing Performance (Mobile)

 - Tip #3 - Load in just the atlases you need.

 Performance is an important consideration for your game.
-It dictates how smoothly the graphics display on the actual device.
+Performance dictates how smoothly your game runs on an actual device.
 This directly affects a user’s perception of your game.

 You should always strive to hit 60 frames per second (FPS) with your game.
-A well-implemented game can hit 60 FPS, even on older devices (from 2-3 years back).
+A well-implemented game should hit 60 FPS on devices that are at least 2-3 years older than current flagships.

 Although mobile devices are more powerful than in years past, they are still more sensitive to factors that affect performance than PCs are.
 For this reason, you need to monitor performance throughought your game's development, rather than just at the end.